 Principal sources of supply and major selection tools

-In addition to the Library's major approval plan for both university and trade publications in the U. S., there are smaller scale approval plans for German (Harrassowitz), and French (Amalivre) and Italian (Casalini) language material.
-These are also supplemented by slip plans from the same vendors.
+In addition to the Library's major approval plan (GOBI) for both university and trade publications in the U. S., there are smaller approval plans for German (Harrassowitz), French (Amalivre) and Italian (Casalini) language material.
+These are supplemented by slip plans from the same vendors.
 Philosophy journals are scanned for book reviews, publication announcements and "books received" lists.

-Material about medical and bioethics are mainly purchased by the Biomedical Library, and material about business ethics is mainly purchased by Lippincott Library.
+No area is excluded, but material about medical and bioethics are mainly purchased by the Biomedical Library and material about business ethics is mainly purchased by Lippincott Library, although interdisciplinary works addressing these issues are of great interest.

-The American Philosophical Society Library is strong in the history of modern philosophy, especially the eighteenth century.
-Other strong philosophy collections in the Mid-Atlantic region to which Penn faculty and students have access include Princeton, and Columbia Universities.
+The American Philosophical Society Library is strong in the history of modern philosophy, especially during the eighteenth century.
+Other strong philosophy collections in the Mid-Atlantic region to which Penn faculty and students have access include those of Princeton and Columbia Universities.
+Borrow Direct and document delivery more broadly are crucial for providing access to specialty, niche or uncommon journals and books to which Penn doesn't provide access.